simonw/textract-cli/README.md

 ```bash
 python -m textract_cli --help
 ```
+## Alternatives

+[amazon-textract-textractor](https://aws-samples.github.io/amazon-textract-textractor/commandline.html) an Amazon project offering a similar but much more comprehensive CLI.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: